-Donald Bousted is a composer and mixed media artist from the UK.
-His work is often based on an intimate exploration of one or two instruments, sometimes with electronics, and a smaller number of pieces for chamber and orchestral ensembles.
-In the work of the last 20 years, he has collaborated with visual artists and sought to integrate elements of film, still images and live art into his oeuvre.
+Donald Bousted (1957-2021) was a composer, mixed media artist, producer, guitarist and ukulele player.
+His compositional work is often based on intimate explorations of one or two instruments, sometimes with electronics.
+From 2000, he collaborated with visual artists and sought to integrate elements of film, still images and live art into his oeuvre.
 He is perhaps best known for his microtonal music, which has been an interest since he was a student.
-He has written music using quarter- and eighth-tones and a substantial body of work in 19-divison tuning (19 equal pitches per octave).
+He has written music using quarter- and eighth-tones, in just intonation, and a substantial body of work in 19-division tuning (19 pitches per octave).

-Donald is the founder and Artistic Director of Microtonal Projects and joint author, with Stephen Altoft of The Microtonal Trumpet.
-He is Musical Director of Forgotten Spaces and EUROMicroFest and the curator of mixed media events including ‘Wild Dog’ and, in 2010, a Late at Tate (Microtonal) at Tate Britain.
+Donald was the founder and Artistic Director of Microtonal Projects and had a 23 year project with Stephen Altoft called The Microtonal Trumpet.
+He was Musical Director of EUROMicroFest and the curator of mixed media events which have included ‘Wild Dog’ and, in 2010, a Late at Tate (Microtonal) at Tate Britain.

 A number of works, including the installation with Gary O’Connor ‘broader than broadway’ and the mixed media pieces in your dreams, touch, in preparation and the black hole utilise ‘home-made’ speakers made by attaching exciters to musical instruments, glass, floorboards and walls.
-These pieces reflect both interests in the categorization and collection of sounds and our emotional reaction to sounds outside their normal context.
+These pieces reflect an interest in collected sounds and our emotional reaction to sound outside its normal context.

-broader than broadway (installation based on storytelling and memory using recollections by Gary O’Connor – this track was projected through large glass panels in a minimally-dressed gallery space)
+broader than broadway (installation based on storytelling and memory with Gary O’Connor – this track was projected through large glass panels in a minimally-dressed gallery space)

-Duo-1 (for trumpet and horn in quarter-tones – first performance at UK MicroFest 3)
+Duo-1 for trumpet and horn in quarter-tones – video of the first performance at UK MicroFest 3

-VERSES 4 (movement 4 of Verses – an open-ended piece for 19-division trumpet and persussion – this movement uses a vibraphone in conventional tuning)
+VERSES 4 movement 4 of Verses – a four-movement work for 19-division trumpet and percussion: this movement uses a vibraphone in conventional tuning